-To comply with IDAPA 08.02.03.111, districts and charter schools must administer ISAT in science to all students in grades 5, 8, and 11 in spring in a time period specified by the SBOE.
+To comply with IDAPA 08.02.03.111, districts and charter schools must administer ISAT in science to all students in grades 5, 8, and 11 in spring in the testing window specified by the SBOE.
 For students with the most significant cognitive impairments for whom the general assessment is not appropriate, districts and charter schools may administer IDAA in science in lieu of ISAT.
-The IEP team determines whether or not a student meets the qualifications for IDAA using Idaho's Alternate Assessment Participation Criteria defined in the Special Education Manual.
-For more information, refer to the Alternate Assessment Participation Decision Making Module.
+The IEP team determines if a student meets the qualifications for IDAA using Idaho's Alternate Assessment Participation Criteria defined in the Special Education Manual.
+For more information, refer to the Alternate Assessment Participation Decision Making Webinar Recording.